Leaking

 Finding the exact locations of these leaks and making the determination that these were indeed old wellheads vs. natural seeps took years of research, both above and below the ocean.

-Reef Guardians Hawaii Resources Used
+Reef Guardians Hawaii-California Resources deployed:

 -